I first came to Bodhgaya in 2004 to see His Holiness Karmapa and to request prayers for my mother who had just died.

 This first animal camp was very successful.
 We sterilised several dogs and Princess recovered fully.
 However, TVT was spreading very fast throughout the Bodhgaya dog community, and I became very worried about the health of the other dogs.

 We decided to ask His Holiness Karmapa if he would be able to help us so we could continue in the future.
-He agreed and now the Kagyu Monlam Animal Health Camp runs successfully every year with great results for all animals.
+He agreed, and since then the Kagyu Monlam Animal Health Camp runs successfully every year with great results for all animals.